7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * We need many different types of relationship and connections in a neural net do not have discrete labels.
 * We need ternary relationships as well as binary ones: A is between B and C.

-The right way is still an open issue

-* many neurons are probably used for each concept and each neuron is probably involved in many concepts: a _distributed representation_.
+The right way is still an open issue.
+Many neurons are probably used for each concept and each neuron is probably involved in many concepts: a _distributed representation_.

 ## 4c - The Softmax Output Function